-- If wildfire occurs, the area burnt should be minimised through immediate response and rapid suppression - Use of prescribed burning to reduce the threat of wildfire whilst maintaining varying fire ages
+- immediate response and rapid suppression in the event of a wildfire, to minimise the burnt area - Use of prescribed burning to reduce the threat of wildfire whilst maintaining varying fire ages

-When identifying if an area has breached, reached or not reached its minimum inter-fire threshold, the precautionary approach was adopted.
-It was not possible, with the data available, to identify whether a fire had occurred at the start or end of a calendar year.
-This is due to the fact that some fires are recorded by fire season, which actually occurs over 2 calendar years.
+When identifying if an area has breached, reached or not reached its minimum inter-fire threshold the precautionary approach was adopted.
+It was not possible, with the data available, to identify whether a fire had occurred at the start or end of a calendar year (some fires are recorded by fire season, which actually occurs over 2 calendar years).
 Therefore, when calculating the minimum inter-fire threshold, areas on the fringe of the threshold were included.
-For example, if an area had a minimum threshold of >2 fires in <5 years, and was burnt in 1999, and 2004, we would identify this area as having reached its minimum threshold, even though the fires may have actually occurred 6 years apart (Eg. January 1999 and December 2004,).
+For example, if an area had a minimum threshold of >2 fires in <5 years, and was burnt in 1999 and 2004, we would identify this area as having reached its minimum threshold, even though the fires may have actually occurred 6 years apart (January 1999 and December 2004).
 This precautionary approach means areas for future burning were not identified if they were on the verge of reaching their minimum threshold.